OasisLMF/OpenDataTransform/docs/src/index.rst

 Further developer information
 ---------------------------

-The Open Exposure Data Transformation is designed to convert exposure data from one format to another as long as both formats can be expressed as an iterable of dictionaries.
+The Open Data Transformation is designed to convert exposure data from one format to another as long as both formats can be expressed as an iterable of dictionaries.
 That is, the possible field values must be mapped to a key (field name) for each model format.

 The convertor framework is modular, using several swappable components: